sduclassroom/examaker/RHSA1/CH09/q09_uYT.md

-Sam wants to create an SSH key pair as playerSam on desktopX using no passphrase.Which command can be used?
+Sam wants to create an SSH key pair as `playerSam` on `desktopX` using no passphrase.
+Which command can be used?

 * `[playerSam@desktopX~]$ ssh-agent`
 * `[playerSam@desktopX~]$ ssh/id_rsa`